yktoo/yktoo.com/content/blog/0270/index.en.md

 You first get the sight of mountains on the German side, they grow eminent as you near Austria.
 {{< imgfig "https://2.bp.blogspot.com/-_p1Ty_uKKzE/Vrd2quRQzFI/AAAAAAAAlVo/gE23-8J5eFc/s1600/20160123_145947.picasaweb.jpg" "Austria, a river bank." >}}

-The last thirty or so kilometres you drive along the [Ötztal valley][wiki:en:Ötztal], squeezed from both sides by Alpine slopes.
-We stayed in a hotel in the town of [Längenfeld][wiki:en:Längenfeld], some fifteen minutes drive on the winding mountain road from Sölden.
+The last thirty or so kilometres you drive along the {{< wiki "Ötztal" "en" "Ötztal valley" >}}, squeezed from both sides by Alpine slopes.
+We stayed in a hotel in the town of {{< wiki "Längenfeld" "en" "Längenfeld" >}}, some fifteen minutes drive on the winding mountain road from Sölden.
 The apartment had a view on the mountains, or, rather, mountains was the only thing one could see from the window.
 {{< imgfig "https://3.bp.blogspot.com/-Pg0_atTSQAo/Vrd2qtCbxcI/AAAAAAAAlVo/3Gwcs35Pvtc/s1600/20160124_084309.picasaweb.jpg" "Längenfeld and our apartment complex." >}}

 ## Sölden {#solden}